CyberReboot/vent/docs/source/core_tools.rst

 Inventory of core tools
 =======================
-Provides the meta data of the core tools.
+Provides meta data regarding currently added core tools.
 It tells if a core tool is built, enabled, the name of the image, and the if the tool is currently running.

 Remove core tools